 TIPS & TRICKS

--If you an a student in the EU, don’t be ashamed to always show your ID as most tourist places offer special discounts for student
+-If you are a student in the EU, don’t be ashamed to always show your ID as most tourist places offer special discounts for student